veronica-gomes/Veronica-gomes/README.md

-## Welcome to my profile of Github platform!
+## Welcome to my profile of platform Github!
 - 👋 Hi, I’m @Veronica-gomes
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning about front-end and back-end